 Our principal sources of liquidity are our cash and cash equivalents, investments, and cash generated from operations.
-As of March 31, 2019, we had \$1.7 billion in cash and cash equivalents and short-term investments, of which \$273.6 million represented cash held by foreign subsidiaries and \$255.7 million is denominated in currencies other than U.S. Dollar.
-In addition, we had \$674.6 million in long-term investments that provide additional capital resources.
+As of September 30, 2019, we had \$1.5 billion in cash and cash equivalents and short-term investments, of which \$0.2 billion represented cash held by foreign subsidiaries and \$0.2 billion is denominated in currencies other than U.S. Dollar.
+In addition, we had \$1.0 billion in long-term investments that provide additional capital resources.
 We do not anticipate that we will need funds generated from foreign operations to fund our domestic operations.

 In May and June 2017, we issued the 2022 Notes with an aggregate principal amount of \$782.5 million.
 In connection with the issuance of the 2022 Notes, we entered into the 2022 Note Hedge transactions and 2022 Warrant transactions with certain financial institutions.
-The price of our common stock was greater than or equal to 130% of the conversion price of the 2022 Notes for at least 20 trading days during the 30 consecutive trading days ending on the last trading day of the quarters ended June 30, 2018, September 30, 2018 and March 31, 2019.
-Therefore, our 2022 Notes became convertible at the holders' option beginning on July 1, 2018 and continued to be convertible through June 30, 2019, with the exception of the quarter ended March 31, 2019 because the Conversion for the 2022 Notes was not met for the quarter ended December 31, 2018.
-The impact of the 2022 Notes in cash.
-We have not received any conversion requests for our 2022 Notes.
+The price of our common stock was greater than or equal to 130% of the conversion price of the 2022 Notes for at least 20 trading days during the 30 consecutive trading days ending on the last trading day of the quarters ended June 30, 2018, September 30, 2018, March 31, 2019, June 30, 2019, and September 30, 2019.
+Therefore, our 2022 Notes became convertible at the holders' option beginning on July 1, 2018 and continue to be convertible through December 31, 2019, with the exception of the quarter ended March 31, 2019 because the Conversion Condition for the 2022 Notes was not met for the quarter ended December 31, 2018.
+The impact of the 2022 Notes on our liquidity will depend on the settlement method we elect.
+We currently intend to settle the principal amount of any converted 2022 Notes in cash.
+Based on conversion requests we have received during the third quarter of 2019, we expect to settle in cash an immaterial principal amount of the 2022 Notes during the fourth quarter of 2019.

-During the three months ended March 31, 2019, we issued approximately 2.7 million shares of our common stock upon the automatic exercise of a portion the 2018 Warrants.
-We issued 1.6 million additional shares of our common stock in the quarter ending June 30, 2019 upon the automatic exercise of the remaining 2018 Warrants.
-As of the date of this filing, the 2018 Warrants are no longer outstanding.
+During the nine months ended September 30, 2019, we issued approximately 4.3 million shares of our common stock upon the automatic exercise of the 2018 Warrants.
+The 2018 Warrants were no longer outstanding as of the second quarter of 2019.
 We expect to issue additional shares of our common stock in the second half of 2022 upon the automatic exercise of the 2022 Warrants.
 As the 2022 Warrants will be net share settled, there will be no impact on our liquidity.
 The total number of shares of our common stock we will issue depends on the daily volume-weighted average stock prices over a 60 trading day period beginning on the first expiration date of the 2022 Warrants, which will be September 1, 2022.
-Refer to Note 10 in the notes to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for additional information.
+Refer to Note 11 in the notes to our condensed consolidated financial statements included elsewhere in this Quarterly Report on Form 10-Q for additional information.